elgohr-update/early-ordies-aegis/README.md

 # Overview

-A secure, scalable, and non-custodial Ethereum L2 powered by the Reserve RToken platform.
+Aegis is a secure, scalable, and non-custodial Ethereum L2 powered by the Reserve RToken platform.

-Aegis is a mythical shield in Greek mythology that protected Zeus and Athena in battle.
+Named after the mythical shield in Greek mythology that protected Zeus and Athena in battle.
 In a similar fashion, the Aegis L2 is designed to protect users and their funds while they are conducting finance and commerce in an increasingly adversarial environment.

 Features:
 - [Unbounded Scalability](https://docs.liquidity.network/costs) compared to rollups